RiddleAndCode/ECLet_STM32/README.md

 EClet_STM32 by Riddle&Code
 =====

-... is the combination of Atmel's ATECC608A crypto accelerator, Atmel's ATAES132A secure EEPROM, ST-Micros STM32L475 IOT Discovery board, a rewrite of Trezor's crypto libraries for Arduino and an adoption of Atmel's crypto-auth library for ARM Cortex based Arduino boards.
+... is the combination of Atmel's ATECC608A crypto accelerator, Atmel's ATAES132A secure EEPROM, ST-Micros STM32L475 IOT Discovery board, a rewrite of Trezor's crypto libraries for Arduino and an adoption of Atmel's crypto-auth library and micro-ecc library for ARM Cortex based Arduino boards.

 Hardware
 ---